MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     | Click **Add** to add a virtual machine |  |
     | az104-06-vm0 | **check the box** |
     | az104-06-vm1 | **check the box** |

+    > **Note:** When creating the public IP address, verify that the Region matches the region where your VMs are deployed (North Europe).
+The portal may pre-select a different region such as East US 2 — change it if needed before proceeding.

 1. As you have time, review the other tabs, then click **Review + create**.
 Ensure there are no validation errors, then click **Create**.